 Perhaps the best way that institutions of higher learning have helped students to cope with their school years being cut short and not having a consistent schedule is to provide for online classes on many of their school subjects.
 These classes offer a level of familiarity for students.
 Some are taught by their own professors and some are scheduled live.
 This gives them a chance to create a schedule for themselves and with interactive features, they can ask questions and even interact with classmates.

 Although not all subjects can be covered well via online education, the vast majority of classes have been successful in being delivered this way.
 Most schools had a robust online education area that only needed to be built upon for the current emergency.
 Contact your school to get more info on their online classes.

 If students still can’t get used to the new system and they’re not sure how it works, they should go online to their school website to get a full list of classes available.
 Some of these classes will count as full credit toward a degree.
 This is motivating for students who struggle with discipline and who still haven’t got used to the ‘new normal’.
 For any classes not available you can go to other online education courses many of which are free or at a reduced cost because of the pandemic.
 All of this makes a perfect opportunity for you to get the best version of yourself and to focus on self-improvement during the pandemic.

 Having access to online classes keeps the mind focused and fresh and brings on a sense of continuity from school.
 They will also prepare you for when classes resume in the fall.
 Not only that, you can use your time, work on your self-control and organization, learn a new language or prepare a whole new subject for the new semester, before it even begins.
+Online tutoring from Caddell Prep is being utilized by schools to help students keep up in class during the school year and prepare for math class over the summer.
 Various resources are a fantastic tool for your education, both college and the one of your own will.